 - 1. For installations on the outside of the chute wall: - a.
 Mark chute wall cutouts as shown in Figure 5. - b.
+Make sure centerline of tensioner intersects axis of pulley. - c.
 Cut holes in chute wall.
-Remove burrs and sharp edges. - c.
+Remove burrs and sharp edges. - d.
 Install outside mounting plate on tensioner.
-See Figure 7. - (1) Remove nuts (F). - (2) Remove inside mounting plate (E) from tensioner assembly (A). - (3) Install outside mounting plate (C) on tensioner assembly. - (4) Install and tighten nuts (F).
+See Figure 7. - (1) Remove nuts (F). - (2) Remove inside mounting plate (E) from tensioner assembly (A). - (3) Install outside mounting plate (C) on tensioner assembly. - (4) Install and tighten nuts (F). - e.

-- d.
 Position tensioner in desired location free from obstructions as shown in Figure 9.
 Make sure cleaner cables will not rub on chute wall cutouts.
-Reposition tensioner or enlarge cutouts as required. - e.
-Mark location of tensioner mounting plate. - f.
-Remove mounting plate from tensioner. - g.
-Bolt or weld mounting plate in location marked in Step 1.e. - h.
+Reposition tensioner or enlarge cutouts as required. - f.
+Mark location of tensioner mounting plate. - g.
+Remove mounting plate from tensioner. - h.
+Bolt or weld mounting plate in location marked in Step 1.e. - i.
 Install tensioner onto mount plate. - 2.
 Measure approximate cable length required and cut cable. - 3.
 Assemble cable eyelet and clamp as shown in Figure 9. - 4.
 Torque nuts on clamp to 10 Nm (7.5 ft lbs). - 5.
 Attach each cable to tensioner. - 6.
 Tighten tensioner adjustment nuts until cleaner is held firmly to belt. - 7.
-Center cleaner on belt and install a cable clamp on the far side upper cleaner cable.
+Center cleaner on pulley and install a cable clamp on the far side upper cleaner cable.
 This clamp keeps the cleaner centered on the belt. - 8.
+For reversing operation, use two clamps.
+One on the operator side and one on the far side. - 9.
 Adjust fixed point bracket and tensioner bracket, so outer two elements on each side are away from the belt.
-Increase the number of elements off the belt as necessary in order to ensure the mechanical splices will pass. - 9.
-Tighten all fasteners on fixed point brackets and tensioner mounts. - 10.
+Increase the number of elements off the belt as necessary in order to ensure the mechanical splices will pass. - 10.
+Tighten all fasteners on fixed point brackets and tensioner mounts. - 11.
 Tension cleaner according instructions in Tensioning cleaner.